-Reserve Service Synchronized Reserve (SR) Primary Reserve (PR) 30-Minute Reserve (30-Min) Reliability Requirement Largest Single Contingency 150% of Synchronized Reserve Reliability Requirement Greater of (Primary Reserve Reliability Requirement, 3000 MW, or largest active gas contingency)
+Reserve Service Synchronized Reserve (SR) Primary Reserve (PR) 30-Minute Reserve (30-Min) Reliability Requirement Largest Single Contingency 150% of Synchronized Reserve Reliability Requirement Greater of (Primary Reserve Reliability Requirement, 3000 MWminimum operating reserve , or larges active gas contingency)

 The table above defines the Reliability Requirement for both the PJM RTO and active subzone.
 In the event the largest single contingency in the active subzone is greater than the RTO, the RTO Reliability Requirement will be set to the active subzone value.
 For more information on active subzones, refer to PJM Manual 11: Energy and Ancillary Service Market Operations.